keithtyser/keith-jump/memory-bank/architecture.md

 - Serves as the focal point for camera tracking and game logic
 - Uses velocity-based movement for smooth control response
 - Implements automatic jumping mechanics with velocity manipulation
+- Utilizes position-based screen wrap-around for infinite horizontal movement

+### World Boundary System
+- Implements a toroidal world space for horizontal movement (wrap-around)
+- Creates an infinite horizontal playing area by teleporting the player across screen edges
+- Uses game configuration dimensions to determine boundary positions
+- Checks player position against boundaries in each update cycle
+- Maintains gameplay continuity by preserving vertical position and velocity during wrap-around
+- Enhances gameplay by eliminating horizontal boundaries and constraints
+- Gives the player freedom to move continuously in any horizontal direction

 ### Platform System
 - Creates platforms as physics-enabled rectangle objects